philanderson888/course-notes/random/all.md

 ### fpdns does DNS fingerprinting
 ### hassh does SSH fingerprinting
 ### ja3 does SSL fingerprinting
-## Burner phone
-is a prepaid phone that is used and then binned BurnerApp permits a temporary phone number to be created so that people don’t know your real number.
-Can be disposed of instantly.
 ## Pivot Point of entry
 point of weakness or access
 ## httrack.com - website download